Lucky/Unlucky

 You can help Hell, Inc. for free by voting for it on Top Webcomics, which has been a great way to draw in new readers.
 Click the banner below to vote daily!

-Next Week: And now, non-Cerberus business.
+Next Week: Doug contemplates the nature of victory of defeat.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK: